 Recall the events have been ordered from least to most likely.
 Taking the first two events in the ordering the structure requires a judgment as to the extent to which the more likely event (second event) exceeds the likelihood of the first event.
 Normalising the first event at 1.0 we can state that equal likelihood for the second event requires the same value 1.0.
 But what if the second event's likelihood is greater?
 If it were twice as likely, the number 2.0 reflects this as in 1.0 x 2.
 If it is less than twice as likely in the DM's judgment, a number between 1.0 and 2.0 would be appropriate - the greater the value, the greater the relative likelihood of the second event over the first.
+Note that a 1-in-100 year flood is twice as likely as a 1-in-200 year flood (ignoring start times).
+Similarly, a re-run of history 3 times for an event to occur makes that event 4/3 times "more likely" than an event requiring a 4-time re-run.
 If available, odds judgments can motivate the choice of the correct value.
 For example, a 3:1 event has a 25% chance of occurrence versus a 20% chance for a 4:1 event.
 Accordingly, the 3:1 event is 25% "more likely" than the 4:1 event (i.e. 5/4 or 1.25) and twice as likely as a 7:1 event (8/4).
 Choosing an appropriate "more likely" value may be easier for most DMs (with practice) than setting odds.
 Odds formation is typically based on a history of similar events whereas the situation for the DM will usually be unique to him/her.